-Each SAN Volume Controller monitors the operational state of the uninterruptible power supply (UPS) to which it is attached.
+Each SAN Volume Controller node monitors the operational state of the uninterruptible power supply (UPS) to which it is attached.

-If the UPS reports a loss of input power, the SAN Volume Controller stops all I/O operations and dumps the contents of its dynamic random access memory (DRAM) to the internal disk drive.
-When input power to the UPS is restored, the SAN Volume Controllers restart and restore the original contents of the DRAM from the data saved on the disk drive.
+If the UPS reports a loss of input power, the SAN Volume Controller node stops all I/O operations and dumps the contents of its dynamic random access memory (DRAM) to the internal disk drive.
+When input power to the UPS is restored, the SAN Volume Controller node restarts and restores the original contents of the DRAM from the data saved on the disk drive.

-A SAN Volume Controller is not fully operational until the UPS battery charge state indicates that it has sufficient capacity to power the SAN Volume Controller long enough to save all of its memory to the disk drive.
+A SAN Volume Controller node is not fully operational until the UPS battery charge state indicates that it has sufficient capacity to power the SAN Volume Controller node long enough to save all of its memory to the disk drive.
 This is in the event of a power loss.
-The UPS has sufficient capacity to save all the data on the SAN Volume Controller at least twice.
-For a fully-charged UPS, even after battery capacity has been used to power the SAN Volume Controllers while they save DRAM data, sufficient battery capacity remains to let the SAN Volume Controllers become fully operational as soon as input power is restored.
+The UPS has sufficient capacity to save all the data on the SAN Volume Controller node at least twice.
+For a fully-charged UPS, even after battery capacity has been used to power the SAN Volume Controller node while it saves DRAM data, sufficient battery capacity remains to allow the SAN Volume Controller node to become fully operational as soon as input power is restored.

-Note: If input power is disconnected from the UPS, a fully-operational SAN Volume Controller that is connected to that UPS performs a power-down sequence.
-This operation, which saves the configuration and cache data to an internal disk in the SAN Volume Controller, typically takes about three minutes, at which time power is removed from the output of the UPS.
+Note: If input power is disconnected from the UPS, a fully-operational SAN Volume Controller node that is connected to that UPS performs a power-down sequence.
+This operation, which saves the configuration and cache data to an internal disk in the SAN Volume Controller node, typically takes about three minutes, at which time power is removed from the output of the UPS.
 In the event of a delay in the completion of the power-down sequence, the UPS output power is removed five minutes after the power is disconnected from the UPS.
-Because this operation is controlled by the SAN Volume Controller, a UPS that is not connected to an active SAN Volume Controller does not shut off within the five-minute required period.
+Because this operation is controlled by the SAN Volume Controller node, a UPS that is not connected to an active SAN Volume Controller node does not shut off within the five-minute required period.

-Attention: Data integrity can be compromised by pushing the 2145 UPS power-off button or the 2145 UPS-1U on/off button.
+Important: Data integrity can be compromised by pushing the 2145 UPS power-off button or the 2145 UPS-1U on/off button.
 However, in the case of an emergency, you can manually shut down the UPS by pushing the 2145 UPS power-off button or the 2145 UPS-1U on/off button.
-Never shut down a UPS without first shutting down the SAN Volume Controller nodes that it supports.
+Never shut down a UPS without first shutting down the SAN Volume Controller node that it supports.

-Important: The two SAN Volume Controller 2145-4F2 nodes in the I/O group must be connected to different 2145 UPSs.
-This configuration ensures that cache and cluster state information is protected in the event of a failure of the UPS or mainline power source.
+If you have two SAN Volume Controller 2145-4F2 nodes that use 2145 UPSs in the same I/O group, you must connect these nodes to different 2145 UPSs.
+This configuration ensures that cache and cluster state information is protected in the event of a failure of either the UPS or the mainline power source.

-When nodes are added to the cluster, you must specify the I/O group that they are joining.
-The configuration interfaces check the UPS units and ensure that the two nodes in the I/O group are not connected to the same UPS units.
+When SAN Volume Controller nodes are added to the cluster, you must specify the I/O group that they are joining.
+The configuration interfaces check the UPS units and ensure that the two SAN Volume Controller nodes in the I/O group are not connected to the same UPS units.